1ucket/Workers-Resources-Vehicle-Export/README.md

 ⚠️ Notes

     One known issue is that fire trucks are somehow not getting labeled correctly.
+    I could only test the Early Start DLC as I don't own any others.
+Added the other DLCs with the same scheme.
+If it differs you may have to modify the VEHICLE_SUBFOLDERS variable.
     Currently no modded vehicles are supported.
 Might add that in the future.